YingJiunLu/ANT/README.md

 >idVendor: 0fcf<br>
 >idProduct: 1008<br>
 <br>
 3. To get the usb serial kernel driver to create a node for our  receiver we need to create an udev rule.
-First unplug the receiver then create the following file:<br>
+First unplug the receiver then create the following file:

 >$ sudo vi /etc/udev/rules.d/garmin-ant2.rules<br>
 <br>
-with the following content (all one one line):<br>
+with the following content (all one one line):
 >SUBSYSTEM=="usb", ATTRS{idVendor}=="0fcf", ATTRS{idProduct}=="1008", RUN+="/sbin/modprobe usbserial vendor=0x0fcf product=0x1008", MODE="0666", OWNER="pi", GROUP="root"<br>